lfost42/franchise/README.md

 ## Experiments and Plans

+When I first built this project, most of the program logic was in Main and I've been slowly moving that logic into classes as I progressed in my learning.

+Completed Updates:

-I've since removed redundancies and created a Class Library to decouple the data access layer from the user interface, implementing DAO pattern.
+1. Build a Class Library and move methods into classes.
+2. Implement DAO (Data Access Object) to complete the decoupling of the data access layer from the user interface.

-Tasks:
+Future Updates:

-1. Swap the UI for an ASP.NET Core MVC web application.
+3. Swap the UI for an ASP.NET Core MVC web application.
-2. Locate an API for mapping purposes.
+4. Locate an API for mapping purposes.
-3. Provide an option to exclude stores from the list of locations.
+5. Provide an option to exclude stores from the list of locations.
-4. Improve time complexity.
+6. Improve time complexity.
-5. Return the top 5 pairs of locations that are furthest apart from each other.
+7. Return the top 5 pairs of locations that are furthest apart from each other.

 ## Origins